tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 EXPORTER_DTLS_OVER_SCTP         |         Y |
 EXPORTER: teap session key seed |         Y |

+IANA [SHALL update/has updated] the registration policy from Specification Required to Expert Review.

 To provide additional information for the designated experts, IANA [SHALL add/has added] the following notes:

 Note:
 : The role of the designated expert is described in {{!I-D.ietf-tls-rfc8447bis}}.
-The designated expert {{!RFC8126}} ensures that the specification is publicly available.
-It is sufficient to have an Internet-Draft (that is posted and never published as an RFC) or a document from another standards body, industry consortium, university site, etc.
+Even though this registry does not require a specification, the designated expert {{!RFC8126}} will highly encourage registrants to provide a link to a publicly available specification.
+An Internet-Draft (that is posted and never published as an RFC) or a document from another standards body, industry consortium, university site, etc. are suitable for these purposes.
 The expert may provide more in-depth reviews, but their approval should not be taken as an endorsement of the exporter label.
 The expert also verifies that the label is a string consisting of